Does Sam’s Club Take EBT? (Yes, but Not Online)

 The Sam’s Club Food Court includes ready-to-eat pizza, hot dogs, and pretzels.

 They also sell prepared foods just as yogurt cups and salads.
-All of which are not included in approved EBT food items.
+All of these are not included in approved EBT food items.

 We do accept SNAP/EBT as a form of payment in Club only at this time.
 This payment type cannot be used online or with the Scan & Go app at the current time.— Sam’s Club (@SamsClub) September 25, 2020